 When one reviews the Torah instructions regarding slavery, one sees that male and female slaves were expected to participate in the Passover (Exodus 12:44; cf. Genesis 17:13), rest on the Sabbath (Exodus 20:10; Deuteronomy 5:14), live wherever they please (Deuteronomy 23:15-16), and severe penalties are placed upon masters who abuse their slaves (Exodus 21:20-27).
 This kind of treatment was largely not seen in the Ancient Near East, “where the people were defined as subjects of their king whose rule was mythologically grounded in the gods or who had some political right to rule over them.”
-A majority of “slaves” that we see in Ancient Israel are what we would better defined as indentured servants in financial straits, who indeed had certain rights.
+A majority of “slaves” that we see in Ancient Israel are what would be better defined as indentured servants in financial straits, who indeed had certain rights.
 Certainly, as one moves forward in ancient history, different ways of exiting such straits became available as economies and banking systems would become more advanced, and people could actually get “jobs” in the more cosmopolitan sense of the word.

 I would concede that Paul, as the widely Hillelite, open-minded Pharisee that he was, saw the day when members of the community of Believers in Yeshua would never have to sell themselves into such servitude.
 Instead, they would be treated as fellow brothers and sisters, and the ekklēsia would provide for their needs so they would never have to pay off their debts in such a way.
 Acts 2:45 attests that the first Believers “sold their possessions and goods and distributed them to all, as any had need.”
 Paul’s instruction to Philemon regarding the runaway slave Onesimus is, “perhaps he was for this reason separated from you for a while, that you would have him back forever, no longer as a slave, but more than a slave, a beloved brother, especially to me, but how much more to you, both in the flesh and in the Lord” (Philemon 15-16).